IBM-Cloud/docs/services/GlobalizationPipeline/ts_index.md

 The resource file I am trying to upload is not accepted.
 {:shortdesc}

-When adding a resource file to a new translation project or updating an existing resource file to be translated, I receive an error
+When adding a resource file to a new translation bundle or updating an existing resource file to be translated, I receive an error.
 {: tsSymptoms}

-{{site.data.keyword.GlobalizationPipeline_short}} only accepts resource files of the following types: Java™ .properties, JSON, and AMD I18N.
+{{site.data.keyword.GlobalizationPipeline_full}} only accepts resource files of the following types: Java™ .properties, JSON, and AMD I18N.
 {: tsCauses}

 Ensure that the resource file being uploaded is of one of these types.